larsbratholm/champs_kaggle/dataset_generation/README.md

 [molecules_with_outliers.txt](./molecules_with_outliers.txt) contain the list of molecules that were excluded from the QM9 superset as the scalar coupling constants contained one or more outliers.

 The [outlier_structures](./outlier_structures) folder contains the structures listed in [molecules_with_outliers.txt](./molecules_with_outliers.txt) in xyz format.

+[training_molecules.txt](./training_molecules.txt) contain the list of molecules that form the training set.

+[testing_molecules.txt](./testing_molecules.txt) contain the list of molecules that form the testing set.

+[create_dataset.py](./create_dataset.py) parses the Gaussian output files from NMR computations and creates the dataset in csv format.
+Requires that `gaussian_output_files.tar.gz` has been downloaded in advance.